geniokua/laptop-setup/.github/PULL_REQUEST_TEMPLATE.md

 ## Related Changes

-- Does this have a dependant MR?
+- Does this have a dependant PR?

 ## Dev Testing